-*Stress incontinence: urinary incontinence related to stress like physical changes due to pregnancy, childbirth and menopause.
-Simply sneezing, coughing, laughing, or any other activity causes pressure to the bladder.
-Stress related urinary incontinence may get worse in the week preceding the menstrual period as the low estrogen levels causes reduced muscular pressure of the urethra muscles and the urine may leak.
+Urinary incontinence is related to stress like physical changes due to pregnancy, childbirth, and menopause.
+Simply sneezing, coughing, laughing, or any other activity causes pressure on the bladder.
+Stress-related urinary incontinence may get worse in the week preceding the menstrual period as the low estrogen levels cause reduced muscular pressure of the urethra muscles and the urine may leak.

-*Urge incontinence: In this there isurge or need for urination and there is loss of some urine.
+In this their an urge or need for urination and there is a loss of some urine.
 This is because the bladder contracts abnormally.
 Here the nerve signals may not be peculiar which may be causing the bladder to spasm.
-In this there may be urination in sleep, after intake of small water, touching water or hearing its sound.
+In this there may be urination in sleep, after intake of small water, touching the water, or hearing its sound.
 Uncontrolled diabetes or hyperthyroidism may cause or worsen the existing urge incontinence.

-*Overactive bladder: This is due to the abnormal nerve signal to the bladder to contract at the incorrect time.
-Urination for eight or more than eight times a day, urgent need to urinate, leakage followed by strong need for urination and awaking in the night to urinate are some of the symptoms of overactive bladder.
+This is due to the abnormal nerve signal to the bladder to contract at the incorrect time.
+Urination eight or more eight times a day, urgent need to urinate, leakage followed by a strong need for urination, and waking in the night to urinate are some of the symptoms of an overactive bladder.

-*Other types: Combination of stress and urge type of urinary incontinence known as mixed type.
-Transient incontinence may be due to coughing, constipation, mobility restriction, urinary tract infections, certain medications or mental impairment.
+A combination of stress and urge type of urinary incontinence is known as a mixed type.
+Transient incontinence may be due to coughing, constipation, mobility restriction, urinary tract infections, certain medications, or mental impairment.

 The treatment is not the same for everyone suffering from urinary incontinence.

-For the treatment of overactive bladder, drugs from anticholinergics class are given.
+- For the treatment of overactive bladder, drugs from the anticholinergics class are given.
 These drugs help to relax the bladder and bladder spasm is prevented.

-Urge incontinence may be treated by neuromodulation technique, but it is very expensive and needs surgery and not fit for every person with urge incontinence.
+- Urge incontinence may be treated by neuromodulation technique, but it is very expensive and needs surgery, and is not fit for every person with urge incontinence.

-A pessary or stiff ring may be inserted into the vagina to hold the urethra in proper position and results in less stress and the leakage.
+- A pessary or stiff ring may be inserted into the vagina to hold the urethra in the proper position and resulting in less stress and leakage.
 It may cause urinary tract and vaginal infections.

-Sometimes the urinary bladder may shift its position especially after delivery.
+- Sometimes the urinary bladder may shift its position, especially after delivery.
 Surgery may be carried out to place the bladder in the position.
-There are three types of surgeries, retropubic suspension, Sling procedures and anti-incontinence procedure.
+There are three types of surgeries, retropubic suspension, Sling procedures, and anti-incontinence procedures.